whitneyburton/portfolios/students/1602/claudia-kiesenhofer/ClaudiaKiesenhofer.markdown

 ### End-of-Module-Assessment

-* Ruby Syntax and API: 3
-  (Developer is able to comfortably implement solutions in Ruby)
+* Ruby Syntax and API: 3 -- Developer is able to comfortably implement solutions in Ruby
-* Ruby Style: 3
-  (Developer writes code that is easy to follow)
+* Ruby Style: 3 -- Developer writes code that is easy to follow
-* Blocks and Enumerables: 3
-  (Developer demonstrates understanding of blocks and can effectively use enumerable methods)
+* Blocks and Enumerables: 3 -- Developer demonstrates understanding of blocks and can effectively use enumerable methods
-* Testing: 3
-  (Developer uses tests to guide development in small chunks)
+* Testing: 3 -- Developer uses tests to guide development in small chunks
-* Workflow: 3
-  (Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts)
+* Workflow: 3 -- Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts
-* Collaboration: 3
-  (Developer lays out their thinking *before* attacking a problem and integrates feedback through the process)
+* Collaboration: 3 -- Developer lays out their thinking *before* attacking a problem and integrates feedback through the process

 Notes from Horace: